 Here are some of the species.

-Madder Rubia tinctorum is a perennial that overwinters and comes up each May but never grows into much. relative of the bedstraws and close to one of the worst arable weeds in the UK (cleavers), it Once gown in Britain as a commercial dye plant, red pigment from the root.
+Madder Rubia tinctorum is a perennial that overwinters and comes up each May but never grows into much.
+It is a relative of the bedstraws and close to one of the worst arable weeds in the UK (cleavers).
+It was once gown in Britain as a commercial dye plant, red pigment in the root.
+Madder was much sought after because of the strength of its red, unusual among the plant dyes (centre in the panel higher up the page contrasting with weld and woad).

 Dyer’s greenweed or dyer’s broom Genista tinctoria is a shrubby perennial, a nitrogen fixing legume, producing yellow flowers similar to those of broom and gorse.
 The seeds were difficult to germinate and the seedlings grew slowly, but after a few years the plants are well established at both ends of the small dyes bed.